ghailen/thread-lock-and-executor-service/README.md

 # thread-lock-and-executor-service
 A lock is a thread synchronization mechanism like synchronized blocks except locks can be more sophisticated than Java's synchronized blocks.
-Locks (and other more advanced synchronization mechanisms) are created using synchronized blocks, so it is not like we can get totally rid of the synchronized example :
+Locks (and other more advanced synchronization mechanisms) are created using synchronized blocks, so it is not like we can get totally rid of the synchronized.

+example :

 ![image](https://user-images.githubusercontent.com/36199753/134033069-c5e1734c-519b-49c3-8b4e-3911d4cb6bd7.png)